The Bylaws of the Wisconsin Green Party

 Section 7.
 Decision Making.

 Decisions made at Membership meetings and Coordinating Council meetings shall be reached by a facilitated consensus process.
 The group will attempt in all cases to achieve consensus.
 In the case that consensus cannot be reached in the group, any member in good standing may request a vote.
-The group then decides with a simple majority of members present whether or not to go to a two-thirds majority in decision-making.
+The group then decides with a simple majority of members present whether or not to go to a 60% majority in decision-making.
 In order to pass, a proposal must receive a 60% majority, not counting abstaining votes.

 Elections at Membership meetings shall be conducted using Ranked Choice Voting, with members allowed to choose a “none of the above” option which is binding if it receives a majority.